TopG85/ShutterSpace/README.md

 - **Portfolio management**: Comprehensive tools for photographers to showcase their work professionally
 - **Responsive design**: Optimized experience across all devices, from desktop galleries to mobile browsing

 ### Target Audience

 - **Emerging photographers** seeking a professional platform to showcase their work
 - **Photography enthusiasts** looking for high-quality visual content and community
 - **Professional photographers** wanting an alternative to mainstream social media
 - **Visual artists** needing a clean, distraction-free portfolio solution
-- **Retouchers and photo editors** who want to showcase their editing and retouching work in a professional portfolio environment

 ### Vision